neotechclub/w3-foss-slides/README.md

 --- -->
 # **What is soar?**

+Soar is a Fast, Modern, Bloat-Free Distro-Independent Package Manager that Just Works
+- Supports Static Binaries, AppImages, and other Portable formats on any *Unix-based Distro
 ---
 # **The Elephant in the Room: Why soar?**
 "Why would I use soar over existing solutions?"